Switch agents and models with numbers, not vibes.

 logged locally + optional experiment tracker

-NASDE is the glue that connects sandbox execution, rough tests, the reviewer agent, and experiment tracking — all invoked by a single nasde run.
+Nasde is the glue that connects sandbox execution, rough tests, the reviewer agent, and experiment tracking — all invoked by a single nasde run.

 What a real task looks like